Home > Camping

 We had to respect gear just like we did the land we were traveling through.

-Proposed ‘Ambler Road’ Into The Arctic
+Proposed ‘Ambler Road’ Into the Arctic

 Gates of the Arctic tips

-We had two weeks to research the impact of the proposed Ambler Road, in Gates of the Arctic National Park.
+We had 2 weeks to research the impact of the proposed Ambler Road, in Gates of the Arctic National Park.
 The 220-mile road would open up the southern side of the Brooks Range to copper mining and future mineral extraction.

 It’s one thing to understand the economic costs, biological consequences, and ecological concerns through the screen of a laptop.
 It’s another to build a personal relationship with the land and the people that would experience this change forever.